Controlled Polarization Switch in a Polariton Josephson Junction

-\paragraph{Conclusions} In this work, we studied the interplay of spatial and internal Josephson dynamics for a spinor polariton condensate in ring geometry with controllable SO coupling.
+In this work, we studied the interplay of spatial and internal Josephson dynamics for a spinor polariton condensate in ring geometry with controllable SO coupling.
 Depending on the condensate polarization, the tunneling dynamics of the BJJ was shown to exhibit substantially different frequencies or to totally lose the oscillatory nature.
 Tracking the pseudospin evolution in the four-mode model allowed to discover in-phase and anti-phase oscillations of the DCP on the left and right sides of the ring, self-trapping of polarization on one side accompanied by oscillations of the DCP around zero on the other side, and the unique switching regime not reported previously.
 This polarization switching regime is achievable only in a narrow range of parameters, which shrinks both with the growth of the particle density and the TE-TM splitting.
-The ability to manipulate the spin transfer, based on the interplay of the critical phenomena in the internal and external Josephson effects, is only reachable in systems with weak nonlinearity, and the high degree of control is achieved by tuning the TE-TM splitting strength by the system's geometry.
-The reported behavior enriches our understanding of the spinor exciton-polariton dynamics and the SO-coupled BJJs, and suggests potential applications for photonic devices and quantum information technologies.